 ‘Why?
 Why would you have given me Annua Morte?’ asked Lizelle, feeling stunned.

 ‘Because your mother stole your father from me.
 Merlina only thought that she and your mother had met your father first, but it had been me who brought him here in the first place.
 With my bad eyes and dumpy body your father was not going to fall for me though, not when those two arrived and your mother twisted him around her little finger.
-So when your mother stole him from me I took revenge, and you got the Annua Morte.’
+So when your mother stole him from me I took revenge, and gave you Annua Morte.’

-On the other side of the table, unseen by the blind eyes of Grace, a smile was slowly starting to form on Lizelle’s lips.
+On the other side of the table, unseen by the blind eyes of Grace, a smile was starting to form on Lizelle’s lips.
 She tried to stop it, worried about what Aunt Bethany and Uncle Jeff would think.
 Her mother, or rather Merlina, had not been near her when she’d died.
 Lizelle had not felt the curse leave her, and the book said that she would feel the curse leaving her when the person who placed the curse died.
 And now, opposite the table, Grace had just admitted to placing the curse.
 Lizelle thought back to the night before.
-She had not used the face of her mother when she’d told the curse who to kill.
+She had not visualized the face of Merlina when she’d told the curse who to kill.
 She had told the curse to kill the one who had placed it.

 Outside, a bolt of lightning earthed itself close by, sending a deep rumbling through the house.
 Lizelle placed her hands on the table and pushed herself up.

 ‘I’m going to make a cup of coffee,’ she said, and walked through to the kitchen.
 She looked at the kitchen clock.
-It was now three minutes to midnight, three minutes to the start of her Annua Morte.
-For now though, she had to get away from Grace, she needed time alone to think everything over.
+It was three minutes to midnight, three minutes to the start of her Annua Morte.
+For the moment, she had to get away from Grace, she needed time alone to think everything over.
 She had to stay calm.
 Let the curse do the killing, there was no reason for her to go for her wand, to strike the woman down.
 If what Grace had said was true she would die without Lizelle having to lift a finger.

 She checked the drinks cabinet, the one where her mother stored her bottle of brandy.
 The little bottle of poison was gone.
 A sick feeling washed over Lizelle.
 She should have made sure, she should have checked if it really had been her mother who had given her the Annua Morte.
-Now she had killed an innocent woman, her own mother.
+She had killed an innocent woman, her own mother.
 Well, not her real mother, if what Aunt Grace had said was true, but the woman who had brought her up as her own, in any case.
 She sighed deeply, closed the cabinet and forced back the tears.

 Lizelle opened the kitchen door just as the first fat drops of rain started drumming down on the flagstones outside.
 It sounded as if a row had started up in the dining room, she could hear the raised voices of Grace, Bethany and Uncle Jeff above the noise of the raindrops on the tin roof.
 More lightning flashed down, followed by rolling thunder.
-The kitchen light spilled out into the night, lighting a patch of the patio where water was dancing, beating back the heat of the day.
+The kitchen light spilled out into the night, onto a patch of the patio where water was dancing, beating back the heat of the day.

 She had been careless, she thought as guilt washed over her, and a tear finally escaped and rolled down her cheek.
 The woman who had taken care of her for almost sixteen years, killed by one purposefully placed bottle of poison.
-Yes the woman had hated her, but now that Lizelle knew the truth that did not matter anymore.
+Yes, the woman had hated her, but now that Lizelle knew the truth that did not matter anymore.
 The woman had brought her up, in her own house, and there had never been anything but hate between the two of them.
 She tried to push the thought of what she had done away, tried to concentrate on the one thing she had never known before, that she had another, a real, mother.

 This only caused her grief to deepen, and the tears to run faster, almost as fast as the raindrops that were now thundering down on the flagstones outside.